rhodesia customs and excise tie logoexCUSTOMSnet

 We Remember, Part 2

 This page is for positive memories/details of any of our former colleagues who are deceased.
 Contributions are welcome from members and non-members alike and may be emailed to the webmaster.
-Pictures are welcome and will be added to the "We Remember" photo album available to members.
+Pictures are welcome and will be added to the "We Remember" photo album which will, hopefully, be available to members, fairly soon.

 _______________________________________